djordje200179/Meduce/README.md

 process.WaitToFinish()
 ```

+### Links
+You can link multiple processes together to create a pipeline.
+Interconnected processes will share data between each other internally.

+They will be executed in parallel, and you don't need to worry about
+starting them manually.
+You only need to start the first one asynchronously, and the rest
+will be started automatically.

+If you want to wait for all processes to finish, you can wait for the
+last one to finish by calling `WaitToFinish()` method on it.

 ## Example
-In this example, we're using IMDB title_basics dataset to find out how many movies
+In this example, we're using IMDB title_basics dataset (can be found [here](https://datasets.imdbws.com/))
+to find out in which year the most movies were released.

+We will create two linked processes.
-were released each year.
+The first one will count how many movies were released in each year,
+and the second one will find the year with the most movies.

 ```go
 package main